-Dole's board of directors (the "Board") formed a special committee consisting of four independent and disinterested directors (the "Special Committee") to evaluate and negotiate the merger proposal, consider and evaluate alternatives available to Dole and alleviate any potential conflicts of interest.
-The Board, unanimously, with Mr. Murdock abstaining due to his interest in the merger, and in accordance with the unanimous recommendation of the Special Committee, (i) determined that the merger agreement and the transactions contemplated thereby, including the merger, are fair to, and in the best interests of, Dole and its stockholders (other than the Purchaser Parties and their affiliates, as to whom no determination was made), (ii) approved and declared advisable the merger agreement and the transactions contemplated thereby and (iii) determined to recommend that the stockholders of Dole vote to adopt the merger agreement.
+Dole's Board formed a special committee consisting of four independent and disinterested directors (the "Special Committee") to evaluate and negotiate the merger proposal, consider and evaluate alternatives available to Dole and alleviate any potential conflicts of interest.
+The Board, unanimously, with Mr. Murdock abstaining due to his interest in the merger, and in accordance with the unanimous recommendation of the Special Committee, (i) determined that the merger agreement and the transactions contemplated thereby, including the merger, are fair to, and in the best interests of, Dole's unaffiliated stockholders, (ii) approved and declared advisable the merger agreement and the transactions contemplated thereby and (iii) determined to recommend that the stockholders of Dole vote to adopt the merger agreement.
 Accordingly, the Board (with Mr. Murdock abstaining) unanimously recommends that stockholders vote "FOR" the adoption of the merger agreement.
 The Board (with Mr. Murdock abstaining) also unanimously recommends that stockholders vote "FOR" the proposal to approve, on an advisory (non-binding) basis, the compensation that may be paid or become payable to the named executive officers of Dole in connection with the merger, as disclosed under "Special Factors - Potential Change of Control Payments to Named Executive Officers" in the accompanying proxy statement, as required by the rules adopted by the Securities and Exchange Commission.

 In considering the recommendation of the Board, you should be aware that some of Dole's directors and executive officers have interests in the merger that are different from, or in addition to, the interests of the stockholders generally.
-Mr. Murdock, who is Dole's Chairman of the Board and Chief Executive Officer, controls Parent through his beneficial ownership of 100% of its outstanding membership interests.
-As of August 19, 2013, Mr. Murdock beneficially owned, in the aggregate, 35,823,585 shares of Dole common stock (including 255,000 shares subject to stock options that are currently exercisable), or approximately 39.7% of the total number of outstanding shares of Dole common stock, and has agreed to contribute, or cause to be contributed, all of such shares (other than shares subject to equity awards) to Purchaser immediately prior to the consummation of the merger.
+As noted above, Mr. Murdock, who is Dole's Chairman of the Board and Chief Executive Officer, controls Parent through his beneficial ownership of 100% of its outstanding membership interests.
+Accordingly, if the merger is completed, Mr. Murdock will acquire sole control and ownership of Dole through his control and ownership of Parent.
+As of September 27, 2013, Mr. Murdock beneficially owned, in the aggregate, 35,823,585 shares of Dole common stock (including 255,000 shares subject to stock options that are currently exercisable), or approximately 39.5% of the total number of outstanding shares of Dole common stock, and has agreed to contribute, or cause to be contributed, all of such shares (other than shares subject to equity awards) to Purchaser immediately prior to the consummation of the merger.